 Memorial contributions may be made to the David L. Wideman Foundation, 3 Isabelle Court, Jenkins Twp., PA 18640; or to the charity of your choice.

-To plant a tree in memory of Rose Martorelli, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Rose Martorelli, please visit our Tree Store